kenji-berry/kenji-berry/README.md

 # 💫 About Me:
 Hello!
 I'm Kenji Berry, a passionate web developer based in London, currently attending Queen Mary University of London.
 I'm bilingual in English and Japanese and currently in my third year, pursuing a degree in Computer Science with predicted first-class honours.
+I also love experimenting with 3D elements using tools like Spline to bring unique and engaging experiences to the web.
+Most of my recent work is in private repositories, so while my public profile might not fully showcase my coding activity, I am actively developing various projects.
+If you're interested in seeing specific examples of my work, feel free to reach out.

 # 💻 Tech Stack: